ashi-austin/linux-sysadmin-interview-questions/README.md

 * What is the difference between processes and threads?
 * What is a tunnel and how you can bypass a http proxy?
 * What is the difference between IDS and IPS?
+Firewall - A device or application that analyzes packet headers and enforces policy based on protocol type, source address, destination address, source port, and/or destination port.
+Packets that do not match policy are rejected.
+Intrusion Detection System - A device or application that analyzes whole packets, both header and payload, looking for known events.
+When a known event is detected a log message is generated detailing the event.
+Intrusion Prevention System - A device or application that analyzes whole packets, both header and payload, looking for known events.
+When a known event is detected the packet is rejected.

 * What shortcuts do you use on a regular basis?
 * What is the Linux Standard Base?
+The Linux Standard Base (LSB) is a joint project by several Linux distributions under the organizational structure of the Linux Foundation to standardize the software system structure, including the filesystem hierarchy used in the GNU/Linux operating system.

-* What is an atomic operation?
+* What is an atomic operation? execute atomically without interruption

 * Your freshly configured http server is not running after a restart, what can you do?
 * What kind of keys are in ~/.ssh/authorized_keys and what it is this file used for?
 * I've added my public ssh key into authorized_keys but I'm still getting a password prompt, what can be wrong?
 * Did you ever create RPM's, DEB's or solaris pkg's?
 * What does ```:(){ :|:& };:``` do on your system and why you would care about that?
-* How trace system call and signal?
+* How trace system call and signal? strace
-* What's happening when the Linux kernel is starting the OOM killer, how does it choose which process to kill first.
+* What's happening when the Linux kernel is starting the OOM killer, how does it choose which process to kill first. ideal candidate for liquidation is a recently started, non privileged process which together with its children uses lots of memory, has been nice'd, and does no raw I/O

 * Describe the linux boot process with as much detail as possible, starting from when the system is powered on and ending when you get a prompt.
+  BIOS, MBR, BOOTLOADER, KERNEL, INIT, RUNLEVEL

 * What's a chroot jail?
+A chroot on Unix operating systems is an operation that changes the apparent root directory for the current running process and its children.

-* When trying to umount a directory it says it's busy, how to find out which PID holds the directory?
+* When trying to umount a directory it says it's busy, how to find out which PID holds the directory? lsof
 * What's LD_PRELOAD and when it's used?
+A list of additional, user-specified, ELF shared libraries to
+              be loaded before all others.
+The items of the list can be separated by spaces or colons.
+This can be used to selectively override functions in other shared libraries.
 * You run a binary and nothing happens, how do you debug what's doing?